Astros vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have an implied moneyline win probability of 58.3% in this game.
+- The Astros have a 52.4% chance to win this contest based on the moneyline's implied probability.

-- Houston has played in 104 games with a set over/under, and have combined with its opponents to go over the total 50 times (50-53-1).
+- Houston has played in 105 games with an over/under set, and have combined with its opponents to go over the total 51 times (51-53-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!